-Kale has reached that point on the popularity curve where people are hating it because it's popular.
-Once, it was easy to file away this dark green leafy vegetable as just some hippie food, but now it's everywhere.
-It's on the menu, in the vegetarian entree and meatloaf alike.
-Your favorite celebrities are gushing about their daily green smoothie.
+It seems as though Kale has reached that point on the popularity curve where people want to hate it because it's popular.
+Once upon a time, it was easy to file away this dark green leafy vegetable as just another trendy food, but now it's everywhere.
+Kale is incredibly versitle and easily used in hearty salads and savory entrees.

-Whether you're in it for the fiber, the calcium, the social statement or whatever, you still have to actually swallow it.
-So it isn't a matter of putting kale in everything as much as putting everything — or anything — into kale that will make it more palatable.
-Because regardless of what the haters and the trolls would like you to believe, the more kale (and leaves like it) that you eat, the healthier you will be.
-Food people argue endlessly about fat, carbohydrate, protein, dairy, sugar, fruit, meat and every other ingredient or macronutrient you can think of.
-Nobody has anything bad to say about leaves.
+Whether you're interested in trying kale for the fiber, the calcium, the social statement or whatever, you still have to find a way to prepare it.
+It isn't a matter of putting kale in everything as much as putting everything — or anything — into kale in order to turn it into a dish you'll enjoy eating because the more kale that you eat, the healthier you will be.

 Novices may want to start by massaging their kale, for a softer salad.
 Squeezing and rubbing the leaves with your hands will break the cells, releasing enzymes that begin cutting up those fiber chains.
 Massaging with salt and lime juice increases the effect, and since both of those are in the dressing there's no reason not to.